The Wheeler House Wedding Venue History

-Hidden treasures of the past help make one of North Georgia’s most premier wedding venues charming, eclectic, and classic.
-Built in 1906 by the owner of The Wheeler lumber yard, the venue was shaped with top choice lumber- all 6,000 square feet of floors are heart pine tongue and groove, as well as the walls, ceilings, and two story wrap-around porches.
+Hidden treasures of the past help makes The Wheeler House one of the most sought after North Georgia Wedding Venue.
+Built in 1906 by the owner of The Wheeler lumber yard, the venue was shaped with top choice lumber.
+All 6,000 square feet of floors in our North Georgia Wedding Venue are heart pine tongue and groove, as well as the walls, ceilings, and two story wrap-around porches.
 It was not until February of 2010 that The Wheeler House underwent major renovation when owner, Lee Lusk of Canton, Georgia purchased it.
 For the first time since 1906, The Wheeler House was repaired, renovated, and upgraded.

-Everything from the foundation to the roof and everything in between was restored to pristine condition, and in 2011 The Wheeler House opened its doors to its first wedding.
+Everything from the foundation to the roof and everything in between was restored to pristine condition, and in 2011 The Wheeler House Wedding Venue and Events Facility opened its doors to its first wedding.

 The addition of the barn was built in 2012 and serves as the reception site and as an option for a ceremony site if one chooses not to be married outdoors under the beautifully constructed arbor.
 The barn is climate controlled in order to accommodate your special day any time of the year.
 The barn has a spacious dance floor based on your floor plan, in which you will develop with our in house wedding coordinators.